kianwasabi/kianwasabi/README.md

 Hi, I’m @kianwasabi
-I’m an electrical engineer with a passion for projects Hard-&Software Projects - For instance
--   Signal, Image & Information Processing, Machine learning, IoT Projects.
+I’m an electrical engineer with a passion for projects Hard-&Software Projects - For instance 👀 Signal, Image & Information Processing, Machine learning, IoT Projects.
-:books: Member & Student of the SEA:ME Network - Software Engineering for Automotive and Ecosystems <br>
+📚 Member & Student of the SEA:ME Network - Software Engineering for Automotive and Ecosystems <br>
 :pushpin: Interests: 🎿 🎾 🤖 <br>